Guest Post: Kale Chips |

 admin May 22, 2012

-Prior to joining a CSA last spring, my experience with kale was pretty much limited to the bits contained in a bowl of Zuppa Toscana that I indulge in at Olive Garden every so often.
+Before joining a Community Supported Agriculture (CSA) in the spring of 2011, my experience with kale was pretty much limited to the bits contained in a bowl of Zuppa Toscana that I occasionally indulge in at Olive Garden.
 So when I found myself with large quantities of this highly nutritious green in my weekly share, I knew it was time to track down some easy recipes.

 And so I stumbled upon baked kale chips.
 Site after site raved about how delicious these little gems are, but of course, I was skeptical, as I’m sure many of you are.

-No, they’re not the most beautiful food to grace this planet – it’s hard to make something that’s crispy and green photograph as mouthwatering – but the taste is simply amazing!
-Flavorful and crispy, while being chock full beta carotene and vitamins C and K, as well as rich in calcium, this is a snack that you can feel good about serving to your family.
+No, they’re not the most beautiful food to grace this planet – it’s hard to make something crispy and green photograph as mouthwatering – but the taste is simply amazing!
+Flavorful and crispy while being chock full of beta carotene and vitamins C and K, as well as rich in calcium, this is a snack you can feel good about serving your family.

 The best part is kale chips are incredibly easy to make.
 Just pick up a bunch of kale at the store – organic is recommended since kale is on the Dirty Dozen list.